-Dataminer Syrkov posted their findings on X on April 17, sharing a batch of unused audio tracks pulled directly from Requiem's game files.
-The post, which has since picked up 1,500 likes, included instructions for anyone who wants to go digging themselves.
-The verdict from Syrkov: this music “could be related to future extra mode / Mercenaries.”
+Dataminer Syrkov shared their discovery on X on April 17, revealing a collection of hidden audio files extracted from Requiem's game data.
+The post has racked up 1,500 likes and includes step-by-step instructions for anyone wanting to verify the findings themselves.
+Syrkov's assessment: the music "could be related to future extra mode / Mercenaries."

 What the audio actually sounds like